 Standard prime lenses are very versatile and share the same perspective as we do.
 They serve as the prime lens jack-of-all-trades.

-Labeled as a portrait lens, these short telephoto lenses will help you with valuable image framing and shooting subjects at far distances.
+Labeled as portrait lenses, these short telephoto lenses will help you with valuable image framing and shooting subjects at far distances.

 200mm – 500mm

-The Super Telephoto are highly specialized, they are bulky, heavy.
+The Super Telephoto are highly specialized, they are bulky and heavy.
 Commonly used for wildlife, sport, and action photography.

 Each prime lens is made with a certain thought in mind.
 They can be used interchangeably only to a certain aspect.

 Why is it Called a Prime Lens?